ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

    * The number should not have repeated block of numbers for 2 or more than 2 digits
    * The number should not contain the restricted numbers defined by the ADMIN
    * The last digit in the number should be reserved for a checksum
-   * The number should not contain '0' or '1' as the first digit.
+   * The number should not contain '0' or '1' as the first digit
 4. Responds with the PRID to the source
 1. Raises an alert in case of exceptions.